mrandhahn/gravitymagazine.org/_posts/2014-01-14-Professor-Quotes.md

 ***

-“Connecticut banned rum, opiate, and lawyers.” — HIST
+“Pulling operators out of bras is sick and wrong.” — PHYS

 “I don’t even know whose urine it was.” — CLAS